Dev Protocol (DEV) Market Cap Achieves $10.41 Million

-Dev Protocol (CURRENCY:DEV) traded 6.7% higher against the US dollar during the 24-hour period ending at 9:00 AM Eastern on April 25th.
-During the last seven days, Dev Protocol has traded down 24.5% against the US dollar.
-One Dev Protocol coin can currently be bought for $9.31 or 0.00018650 BTC on major exchanges.
-Dev Protocol has a total market cap of $10.41 million and $469,181.00 worth of Dev Protocol was traded on exchanges in the last day.
+Dev Protocol (CURRENCY:DEV) traded 6.7% higher against the dollar during the 1-day period ending at 9:00 AM Eastern on April 25th.
+One Dev Protocol coin can now be bought for about $9.31 or 0.00018650 BTC on major cryptocurrency exchanges.
+Dev Protocol has a total market capitalization of $10.41 million and approximately $469,181.00 worth of Dev Protocol was traded on exchanges in the last day.
+Over the last week, Dev Protocol has traded 24.5% lower against the dollar.

 - WINk (WIN) traded 0.9% higher against the dollar and now trades at $0.0012 or 0.00000002 BTC.